 URL Encode

-Encode URL components or full URLs with options for plus-style spaces and line-by-line processing.
+Encode URL components or full URLs, with plus-space and per-line options.

 How to use